 How do we go about this?
 We simply focus on the primary aspects of your IMS software that are most essential to a successful inventory management operation.
 There are two major facets to this: setup, and usage.
 Of these two, setup is the most fundamental because if it’s not set up right, it won’t produce favorable results regardless.
 To cover these two overall bases, we follow a tried and tested five step process that will ensure that your improvement project will be a success.

-Five Proven Steps
+Five Proven Steps For Inventory Management Improvement

 Our approach to software consulting aims to be proactive and forward-thinking, so we have come up with a structured and principal-based system that will work regardless of whatever it is you find yourself struggling with.
 We like to begin with the end in mind, and for this reason, our first step is to document your desired overall workflow for your operation.

-Document Desired Overall Workflow
+Document Desired Overall Workflow for the System

 The first step involves creating an overarching roadmap and vision for how the day-to-day workflow of the company should ideally operate.
 What this looks like, in practical terms, is a document composed of a series of paragraphs that describe each individual step required for you operation to function at optimal levels.
 For example, there will likely be a paragraph explaining something like the individuals and tasks involved with sales order entry.
 We will ideally involve the key individuals who oversee these specific tasks and call upon them to determine what best practices should be implemented to accomplish the desired overall goals of the workflow.